Tutuca Tutorial

 statics: { ... } attaches methods to the component class rather than to instances.
 They are called as Comp.Class.fromData(...).
 Inside a static, this is the class itself, so this.make({...}) calls the auto-generated constructor that component({...}) generates for every component.

-The most common use is a fromData factory that builds an instance from plain JS data (e.g. JSON loaded from disk), recursively constructing children.
-In tree.js, TreeItem.Class.fromData maps each child object back through itself, so an entire nested object literal becomes a fully constructed TreeItem instance with List<TreeItem> children.
+The most common use is a fromData factory that builds an instance from plain JS data (e.g. JSON loaded from disk), recursively constructing children — exactly what the recursive-tree example in the next section uses to turn a nested object literal into a fully constructed TreeItem with List<TreeItem> children.
 Statics are not part of any lifecycle — they are plain class methods, called by the host application or by another static.

 Async Requests

 Lifecycle note: tutuca has no built-in lifecycle.
-The logic section is just a place to register named handlers; nothing in the framework calls logic.init automatically.
-The host application has to dispatch it (the tutorial harness calls app.dispatchLogicAtRoot("init") after app.start() — that is what makes init run in these playgrounds).
+The receive section is just a place to register named handlers; nothing in the framework calls receive.init automatically.
+The host application has to dispatch it (the tutorial harness calls app.sendAtRoot("init") after app.start() — that is what makes init run in these playgrounds).

 The component manages a loading state with @show=".isLoading" and @hide=".isLoading".
 The "Load Another Way" button demonstrates ctx.request() with custom callback names via onOkName and onErrorName options, routing the response to different handlers.